-Building a HIPAA Toolkit: Part II
+Building a HIPAA Toolbox: Part 2

-Part II: Extend privacy beyond federal healthcare regulations.
+Extend privacy beyond federal healthcare regulations.

 Unlike many other countries, the United States does not have a single specific agency to regulate privacy.
 Citizens rely on a complicated patchwork of federal, state, and private entities to protect their rights to privacy.
 In addition to federal enforcement, state attorneys general uphold privacy laws enacted by state legislatures, and many private industry associations have voluntary privacy protection initiatives in place, as well.
 Although healthcare focuses on the privacy requirements of HIPAA, other privacy laws may affect the use and protection of patient information.
 It’s important to understand how all of these different privacy requirements may affect your practice.